Flood safety advice for your property

 Planning for a flood

 • Raising electrical sockets, fuse boxes, controls and wiring to above likely flood levels.
-If rewiring, bring cables down the wall to meet the raised socket so the cabling isn’t affected by floodwater
+If rewiring, bring cables down the wall to meet the raised socket so the cabling isn’t affected by floodwater.

 • Where possible, relocate more vulnerable items to higher levels and try to raise as much as possible above likely flood levels